marcelacastano/Cryptobaras/README.md

 In this project, we showcase our journey from creating our NFT idea to the full minting and deployment of our smart contract and Dapp.

-## The source code for nft creation:
+- Source code:

+- Deployed  App:

+- Open Sea Collection:

+# Art Generation

+## Source Code

+We generated 100 unique CryptoBaras using the [HashLips](https://github.com/HashLips) art-generator:

 ``` sh
 https://github.com/HashLips/hashlips_art_engine/blob/main/src/config.js
 ```

+## Installations

-## The latest version of node installed:
+Install the latest version of node:

 ``` sh
 node -v  # To check node js version
 v16.14.0 # version installed
 ```

-## Layers Created:
+## Layers

-We developed our concept and determined how many layers we added to our capybara.
-Then, we utilized canva.com to design the layers and format them appropriately.
-Next, the different layers were created and named as folders in the 'layers' directory.
-Finally, we included all the layer assets.
+We developed our concept around capybaras utilizing free icons from canva.com.

+Read more on the [Canva License Agreement](https://www.canva.com/policies/free-media-license-agreement-2022-01-03/).

+Once we had all our icons, we generated individual layers for each character and prop using Photoshop.
+Take a look at the [psd file](Photoshop/capybara-layers.psd).

-## Layers added:
+## Rarities

+The following layers were used in our concept:

 ``` sh
 - Backgrounds
 - Faces
 - Glasses
 - Hats
 ```

-The assets were named with a rarity weight attached in the file name like so: `green_bg#10.png`.
+The rarity weight was attached in the file name for each asset, as such: `green_bg#10.png`.
 Where the variable, `rarityDelimiter`, is denoted by the delimiter `#`
 The layer assets labeled with `#10` (for regular), `#5` (for rare assets), and `#2` (for super rare).

 <p align="center">